Pinterest Marketing: Your Ultimate Creative Guide

 But that doesn’t mean it’s changed its core ethos.
 It’s still a platform built for creativity, and your brand’s presence must reflect that.
 Pinners use the app to feed their imaginations, so serve them a full-course meal by harnessing the narrative power of video.

-Pinterest can also be an inspiring way for your brand to stand out as we slowly crawl into our “next normal” following the COVID-19 pandemic.
+Pinterest marketing can also be an inspiring way for your brand to stand out as we slowly crawl into our “next normal” following the COVID-19 pandemic.
 Use your brand messaging to position yourself as a creative leader as consumers gain spending potential and fall back in love with their favorite brands and products—and set out to discover new ones.

-Also keep a keen eye on the latest Pinterest marketing features that can further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
+Also keep a keen eye on the latest Pinterest video ad features that can further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
 This will be vitally important as data privacy updates continue to roll out through 2021.

 Pinterest is an incredible platform to break through the noise, scale your audience, and make a mark in today’s highly competitive content landscape.
 With a creative eye hungry for innovation, you can start generating mesmerizing, high-performing video content that will give your organization an advantage in our rapidly evolving digital world.